SketchPolymer/SketchPolymer-code/README.md

 # SketchPolymer

-This repository contains the C++ implementation of SketchPolymer, a data structure to ().
+This repository contains the C++ implementation of SketchPolymer, a data structure for per-flow tail latency estimation.
 We compare different aspects of performance of SketchPolymer and other quantiles sketches.

-##Project Structure
+## Project Structure

 ```
+├─CPU_src
-├─baseline------------source code of baseline
+│  ├─baseline------------source code of baseline
+│  │
+│  ├─dataset-------------contains different datasets to test SketchPolymer
+│  │
+│  ├─dd------------------source code of DDSketch
+│  │
+│  ├─gk------------------source code of Greenwald Khanna (GK) sketch
+│  │
+│  ├─kll-----------------source code of KLL Sketch
+│  │
+│  ├─parameter_verify----To find the best parameters of SketchPolymer
+│  │
+│  └─SketchPolymer-------source code of SketchPolymer
 │
-├─dataset-------------contains different datasets to test SketchPolymer
+├─FPGA_src----FPGA implementation of SketchPolymer
+│  ├─rtl
+│  └─sim
 │
-├─dd------------------source code of DDSketch
-│
-├─gk------------------source code of Greenwald Khanna (GK) sketch
-│
-├─kll-----------------source code of KLL Sketch
-│
-├─parameter_verify----To find the best parameters of SketchPolymer
-│
-├─SketchPolymer-------source code of SketchPolymer
-│
-├─FPGA_distri_sketch_anonymously.zip----FPGA implementation of SketchPolymer
-│
-├─SketchPolymer.p4----P4 implementation of SketchPolymer
+└─P4_src----P4 implementation of SketchPolymer
 ```